TheGreatestAtlas/LanRebuilder/README.md

 -> KnightShift II: Curse of Souls/Polanie 3,<br>
 -> Partially Earth 2160 (format with a value of 3),<br>
 -> Partially Two Worlds (format with a value of 3)<br>

+### The programs were tested on:
+-> 1 .lan file (i.e., all) from the game Earth 2150: Escape from the Blue Planet - test result 100%,<br>
+-> 2 .lan files (i.e., all) from the game Earth 2150: The Moon Project - test result 100%,<br>
+-> 7 .lan files (i.e. all) from the game Earth 2150: Lost Souls - test result 100%,<br>
+-> 1 .lan file (i.e. all) from the game Heli Heroes - test result 100%,<br>
+-> 2 .lan files (i.e. all) from the game World War II: Panzer Claws/Frontline Attack: War Over Europe - test result 100%,<br>
+-> 2 .lan files (i.e. all) from the game World War III: Black Gold - test result 100%,<br>
+-> 99 .lan files (i.e. all) from the game KnightShift/Polanie 2/Once Upon a Knight - test result 100%,<br>
+-> 106 .lan files (i.e. all) from the game KnightShift II Curse of Souls/Polanie 3 - test result 100%,<br>
+-> 4 .lan files (i.e. all) from the game Earth 2160 - test result 20%,<br>
+    - The low result is caused by three encrypted .lan files, and the only .lan file that can be opened contains additional entries that my program does not yet support.
+-> 9 .lan files (i.e. all) from the game Two Worlds - test result 22%<br>
+    - The low result is caused by additional entries that my program does not yet support.